Course by Course Betting Tips

-Hexham is a mile-and-a-half left-handed oval track which features a very short run-in of just 250 yards.
+Hexham is a mile-and-a-half left-handed oval track that features a very short run-in of just 250 yards.
 It is the most northerly jumps track in England.

 Best known for: Cheltenham Raceday – March

-Tip: Fair track with stiff uphill finish.
+Tip: Fair track with a stiff uphill finish.
 Suited to runners with stamina.